Girguis/ChurchesMS/README.md

 # ChurchesMS
-a management system for churches data
+a management system for churches data using Clean architecture, Mediator and Result pattern